kubernetes/website/content/en/docs/concepts/workloads/pods/user-namespaces.md

 host.
 Inside the container the process will think it is running as root (and therefore tools like `apt`, `yum`, etc. work fine), while in reality the process doesn't have privileges on the host.
-You can verify this, for example, if you check the user the container process is running `ps` from the host.
-The user in the output of the `ps` command is not the same as you execute the command `id` inside the container.
+You can verify this, for example, if you check the user container the process is running `ps` from the host.
+The user output of the `ps` command is not the same as you execute the command `id` inside the container.

 This abstraction limits what can happen, for example, if the container manages